Anderlecht consider Ugbo as Lokonga replacement after he joins Arsenal

 Anderlecht consider Chelsea's Ugbo as Lokonga replacement following Arsenal move

-Anderlecht are considering Chelsea's Ike Ugbo as a replacement for Albert Lokonga who joined Arsenal for £18 million ($25m).
+Anderlecht are considering Chelsea's Ike Ugbo as a replacement for Albert Lokonga who joined Arsenal on Monday for £18 million ($25m).

 Chelsea are now considering raising the price tag beyond the initial £5 million ($6.8m) they previously set due to additional interest being received from clubs like Watford, Fulham, Bologna and Monaco.